-You should distribute project work fairly among yourselves, but I leave the detailed project management to you.
+You should distribute team work fairly among yourselves, but I leave the detailed work assignment to you.
 The oral presentations are an exception.
 Here I expect that each team member presents a similar amount of material.

-For each project-related deliverable, written or oral, each team will receive a team score.
-The sum of these team scores will determine the majority of your project-related grade.
-In addition, for the entire project, each team member will receive an overall individual score.
+For each team deliverable, written or oral, each team will receive a team score.
+The sum of these team scores will determine the majority of your team-related grade.
+In addition, for the entire team effort, each team member will receive an overall individual score.
 The individual score is derived from peer evaluations, your feedback to other teams during presentations, and your handling of questions.